-When you grow something as beautiful as the wisteria, you don’t want to ruin it by pruning it wrong.
+When you grow something as beautiful as the wisteria, you don’t want to ruin it by pruning wrong.
 Therefore, make sure to prune your wisteria according to the directions below.
-Let’s look at a guide to step-by-step prune a wisteria.
+Let’s look at a guide to step-by-step pruning of a wisteria.

 How to Step-by-Step Prune Wisteria

 So, first things first.
 When do you prune wisteria?
 You will want to prune wisteria in midwinter and again in the summer time.
 In the summer, pruning your wisteria should be done about two months after it flowers.